CTBI Strangle Strategy

 - What is a strangle on CTBI?

 - A strangle on CTBI is the strangle strategy applied to CTBI (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With CTBI stock trading near $72.47, the strikes shown on this page are snapped to the nearest listed CTBI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CTBI stock at $79.03 on the most recent close, the strikes shown on this page are snapped to the nearest listed CTBI chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CTBI strangle max profit and max loss calculated?